Rumbleverse: Development

 The game was developed by Iron Galaxy.
 The studio, when developing Rumbleverse, drew from their experience working on live service games, as they were involved in porting Fortnite and The Elder Scrolls Online to consoles.
 The idea of developing a pro wrestling game first originated from Iron Galaxy's co-CEO Chelsea Blasko in October 2017.
 The idea led to the creation of the timer, which was considered to be "a convenient homage to the wrestling world" by the team.
 Traversal was considered to be an important gameplay pillar.
 Adam Boyes, the CEO of the studio, described it as "a very important, almost main character" for Rumbleverse, and added that players who are familiar with speedrunning and platform games such as Crash Bandicoot and Mario win a match most frequently as they understand how to navigate the map efficiently.
-The team believed that the lack of firearms in the game will compel players to change the tactics they usually use in other battle royale games, resulting in a different gameplay experience.
+The team believed that the lack of firearms in the game would compel players to change the tactics they usually use in other battle royale games, resulting in a different gameplay experience.

 Rumbleverse was first announced at The Game Awards 2021 by Iron Galaxy and Epic Games Publishing.
-Initially set to be released on February 15, 2022, the game was delayed so that the development team can add more content.
-Rumbleverse was released for PC via the Epic Games Store, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on August 11, 2022.
+Initially set to be released on February 15, 2022, the game was delayed so that the development team could add more content.
+Rumbleverse was released for PC via the Epic Games Store, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on August 11 of the same year.
 Several online playtesting sessions were held.
-The final season was released on November 16, 2022.
+The final season was released on November 16 of the same year.

-After originally being reported on January 30, 2023, Epic Games announced on January 31, 2023 that the game would be taken offline on February 28, 2023 and that all in-game purchases since launch would be eligible for a refund.
+The game was taken offline on February 28, 2023 and all in-game purchases since launch were eligible for a refund.

+Reception

+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Rumbleverse for Online Game of the Year and Fighting Game of the Year.